Neural Signals Generate Clinical Notes in the Wild

 \subsection{Sequence-Aware Alignment}

-To enable EEG-conditioned clinical report generation and leverage LLMs' generative capabilities, EEG tokens must be aligned with the text embedding space of LLMs.
-In the vision-language setting, models such as LLaVA achieve this via a simple linear projection~\cite{liu2023visual}.
-However, this paradigm does not generalize well to EEG (Section~\ref{sec:alignment_module_ablation}) due to its inherent sequential nature, unlike static images.
-EEG signals exhibit long-range temporal dynamics across epochs that must be preserved during alignment.
-As a result, we face two key challenges: modeling long temporal dependencies and scalability for very long sequences.
-These challenges motivate the design of two alignment strategies in the proposed Sequence-Aware Alignment module (see Figure~\ref{fig:method}b.2): (1) Sequence Context Alignment, which preserves the full temporal sequence, and (2) Sequence Context Compression, which compresses the sequence into a fixed-length latent representation for memory-efficient alignment.
+To enable EEG-conditioned clinical report generation, EEG representations must be aligned with the text embedding space of LLMs.
+Existing vision-language models such as LLaVA achieve this through simple linear projection~\cite{liu2023visual}, but this strategy does not generalize well to EEG (Section~\ref{sec:alignment_module_ablation}) due to its sequential and long-range temporal structure.
+Unlike static images, EEG signals contain temporal dynamics across epochs that must be preserved during alignment.
+This introduces two key challenges: modeling long temporal dependencies and scaling to very long sequences.
+To address these challenges, we propose two sequence-aware alignment strategies (Figure~\ref{fig:method_celm}b): (1) Sequence Context Alignment, which preserves full temporal structure, and (2) Sequence Context Compression, which compresses EEGs into fixed-length latent representations for memory-efficient alignment.

-\paragraph{Sequence Context Alignment (SCA).} Given a sequence of epoch tokens $\mathbf{E}_{\text{eeg}}$, we augment the sequence with learnable position encodings and \texttt{[SESSION\_SEP]} tokens to differentiate EEG sessions.
-A lightweight linear-attention transformer~\citep{wang2020linformer, katharopoulos2020transformers} is then applied to capture the temporal structure across epochs.
+\paragraph{Sequence Context Alignment (SCA).} Given a sequence of tokens $\mathbf{E}_{\text{eeg}}$, we augment the sequence with position encodings and \texttt{[SESSION\_SEP]} tokens to differentiate EEG sessions.
+A lightweight linear-attention transformer~\citep{wang2020linformer} is then applied to capture the temporal structure across epochs.
 The resulting representations are subsequently projected through a linear layer into the language embedding space, yielding $\mathbf{H}_{\text{eeg}}\in \mathbb{R}^{N \times D_{\text{llm}}}$, where $D_{\text{llm}}$ denotes the LLM embedding dimension.

-\paragraph{Sequence Context Compression (SCC).} In an attempt to tackle the memory constraints and improve scalability for long EEG sequences, we explore a compression strategy inspired by Perceiver architectures~\citep{jaegle2021perceiver, jaegle2021perceiverIO}.
+\paragraph{Sequence Context Compression (SCC).} To address the memory and scalability challenges of long EEG sequences, we explore a compression strategy inspired by Perceiver architectures~\citep{jaegle2021perceiver, jaegle2021perceiverIO}.
 After encoding temporal structure among epoch tokens, a fixed set of learnable query tokens $\mathbf{Q}\in \mathbb{R}^{L \times D_{\text{eeg}}} (L<N)$ attend to the full sequence of epoch tokens via cross-attention.
 This compresses the variable-length EEG sequence into a fixed number of tokens, which are subsequently projected into the language embedding space, enabling efficient alignment for recordings of arbitrary duration.